oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/custom_blueprints/README.md

 ## Publishing Custom Blueprints: Step-by-Step Guide

 Follow these steps to create, validate, and publish your custom blueprint.
 This process ensures that all relevant details align with the **Blueprint JSON Schema** and that your pre-filled samples align with the **Pre-Filled Sample JSON Schema**.
+Please use the [api documentation](../api_documentation/README.md) for understanding of each parameter in the pre-filled sample payload.

 1. **Upload Your Container Image to a Registry**